Paqmind/data-lens/README.md

 ### Writes

 1. Throws for operations that can't be performed (setting keys to `Number` and `String` types)
-2. Creates desired structure in other cases
+2. Creates desired structure in other cases (mkdirp)